 Keep first-time buyer benefits

 An income booster doesn’t mean more stamp duty.

 For a good time, not a long time

 When you’re ready, take your booster off and fly solo with the ejector seat

 No – income boosters don’t go on the property deeds.
 Only the owners will own the home.

 When you remortgage – as long as you can afford the mortgage on your own, and you meet our eligibility (we’ll look at your income and credit again).
 For more information, get in touch with the team.

 Yes, as long as they meet our age and income requirements.
 Read those here.

-You choose whether to contribute to mortgage payments or simply be on standby.
-But you’re responsible for repayments, just like any other borrower on the mortgage.
+No!
+They can contribute, or just be on standby.
+But they’re responsible for repayments, just like any other borrower on the mortgage.